To rent or to buy a house??

 2004-07-30T12:26:00Z

 It’s called LIBOR loans.
 You pay interest only on a loan that is an ARM (adjustible rate).
 Don’t flinch too much on the ARM thing though.
 The rate is based off of the London Inter-Bank Overnight Rate.
 This is what banks in london charge each other for overnight deposits.
 Even when interest rates were skyrocketing in the US at 12%, the LIBOR rate was at 7%.
 I currently only pay interest on my house — freeing that large principal payment up for more lucrative investments.
-I have a $180K home in Charlotte, NC that I pay only $850/month - that includes my taxes, insurance and home owners association fees as well.
+I have a $180K home in Charlotte, NC that I pay only 850/monththatincludesmytaxes,insuranceandhomeownersassociationfeesaswell.Ilefta1200sqftapartmentthatcostme950/month for this option that also lets me write off the bulk of that payment in taxes so my payment ultimately turns out to be about $600/month after tax benefits.

 Even after paying the extra fees like garbage collection and such, I’m saving” tons of money over renting and keeping my money liquid enough to invest.

-My house went from $160k to $250k in just 2.5 years.
+My house went from 160kto250k in just 2.5 years.
 It seems absurd to assume a 0% appreciation.
 Particularly where I live.
 Had I paid _no_ rent and saved every penny from my mortgage and utility payments (say, lived with my parents) that’s about $45,000 — still half of what I got with appreciation (I’m ignoring any interest gained by investing and money gained through tax write-offs, so it should balance a little bit).

 Luca,